APPLICATION DEADLINE AUGUST 22, 2022

-The Wise Traditions Conference is offering financial scholarships to attend the conference.
+The Wise Traditions Conference is offering financial assistance to attend the conference in the form of volunteer/work exchange opportunities.
 The intent is to allow people to attend who otherwise would not be able to as well as get help running the conference.
-We offer a limited number of scholarships to those demonstrating a financial need.
-In exchange for the scholarship, we ask for work hours (unless you are physically unable to work).
+We offer a limited number of the volunteer/work exchange spots to those demonstrating a financial need.
+In exchange for the discount, we ask for work hours (unless you are physically unable to work).
 Priority will be given to chapter leaders.
 To receive this volunteer rate, you must be a member ($25, $40, or $50 level).

-We offer two types of scholarships (or volunteer spots): complete and partial.
-The five complete scholarships cover full registration ($440) and are exclusively for current chapter leaders.
-The partial rate of $250 is for members.
+We offer two types of assistance: complete and partial.
+We have only five complete spots which cover full registration ($440) and are exclusively for current chapter leaders.
+The partial rate of $250 (a discount of $190) is for members only.
 Both of these include Friday, Saturday and Sunday all sessions and five meals (lunch each day and dinner on Friday and Saturday).
 It does not include breakfasts, Thursday dinner, Monday farm visit, travel or lodging.
 It is a work exchange offer requiring 6 work hours.

 Once you submit your application, you will be notified by mid-August.